masoshii/Microlec-django/README.md

 Proyecto Microlec adaptado a Django.

-_This is just an university project, do not take it seriously... please._
+_This is just an university project, do not take it seriously._